Mroziek/Stakecom_Sportsbook_BigBets_Scanner/README.md

 - Analyse the data to find best patterns
 - Create a live detector which will notificate about bet

-Next step: Make a loop which is going to look for new bets; and save everything in file
+Next step: Make a loop which is going to look for new bets; and save everything in a file